LucidtechAI/las-docs/reference/dotnet/latest.md

   : public IDeserializer
 ```

-A Json publishes that allows the user to serialize and deserialize back and forth between serialized json objects and deserialized general objects and specific Dictionaries.
+A Json publisher that allows the user to serialize and deserialize back and forth between serialized json objects and deserialized general objects and specific Dictionaries.

 ## Summary